hafsahsiddiqui/sql-projects/A24 Films/README.md

 GROUP BY budget_group;
 ```

-Answer: This query reveals which budget levels give A24 the best returns on investment.
-This informs budgeting strategies—whether to keep leaning into micro-budget indies or gradually scale up to mid-range features.
+Description: Reveals which budget levels give A24 the best returns on investment.
+This informs whether to lean into micro-budget indies or gradually scale up to mid-range features.

 ### ⭐ 2.
 Star & Director Impact